nans64/News/README.md

-# README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+# THP - Semaine 4 - MOOC

+Execute $ bundle install then you are ready to go

+## Version

-* Ruby version
+* Ruby version 2.5.1

-* System dependencies
+* Rails version 5.2.1

+# Table created

-* Configuration
+* User

-* Database creation
+* Link

-* Database initialization
+* Comment

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+* CommentComment

+## Informations

-* ...
+* Users have names
-# News
+* Links can be posted by Users, and have an url
+* Comments can be made by Users, and have a content
+* Comments can be made on Comments by Users, and have a content